nicocarballo21/ricky-and-morty-frontend-challenge/README.md

 - View all characters.
 - Select two characters to view the episodes of each one and the shared episodes between them.
 - Responsive design for various screen sizes.

+## Extras

+- Tutorial explaining how to use the app once the user arrive to the page.
+The user desicion is saved for the future.

 ## Getting Started